PawseySC/singularity-containers/_episodes/22-build-docker.md

 `CMD` defines the default command used when a Docker container is started without another command.
 The JSON, or exec, form preserves the command and arguments as separate values.

-The redirection and pipeline must be interpreted by a shell, so the Dockerfile explicitly starts `bash -c`. `cowsay` reads the copied message through standard input, and `lolcat` colours the resulting output.
+The redirection and pipeline must be interpreted by a shell, so the Dockerfile explicitly starts `bash -c`. `cowsay` reads the copied message through standard input, and `lolcat` processes the resulting output.
 This is the same shell-expression principle used with `singularity exec` in the basic Singularity episode.

+Later in the episode, the `CMD` instruction is updated to use `lolcat --force`, ensuring that colour codes are emitted even when Docker has not allocated a terminal.

 > ## `CMD` is a default, not a build command
 >